This Society shall be known as the Institute of Public Relations of Singapore. The abbreviated name of the Institute shall be IPRS.

 Associate Member – S$80

 An Honorary Secretary

 Council Members, numbering a minimum of five and a maximum of seven

 No amendments, alterations, additions or deletions to these rules shall be made except at a general meeting by two-third majority vote by members present at the AGM or EGM as the case may be and proxies duly appointed in writing by members, and they shall not come into force without prior sanction of the Registrar of Societies.

 In the event of any question on matter arising out of any point which is not expressly provided for in the rules, the Council shall have power to use their own discretion.

-Note: The revised changes to the Constitution as proposed during the 35th AGM on 29 March 2005 were approved by the Registrar of Societies (ROS) on 28 June 2005.
+Note: The revised changes to the Constitution as proposed during the 40th AGM on 30 March 2010 were approved by the Registrar of Societies (ROSES) on 10 May 2010.